 TWIN PEAKS: Dr. Jacoby transforms into confrontational TV personality ‘Dr. Amp’ and peddles his golden shovels in a cheap commercial.
 If Nadine is entranced by your idea, you know it has to be pretty out there.
 We get to meet Frank Truman’s wife Doris.
-I’m not sure what to make of this woman except she really hates leaky pipes, black mold, and she doesn’t seem to be a lot of fun to live with.
-Elsewhere at the sheriff’s station, Andy and Hawk continue to pore over the Laura Palmer case files, with no breakthrough as of yet.
+I’m not sure what to make of this woman except she really hates leaky pipes, black mould, and she doesn’t seem to be a lot of fun to live with.
+Elsewhere at the sheriff’s station, Andy and Hawk continue to pour over the Laura Palmer case files, with no breakthrough as of yet.
 Mike Nelson pops up in town, conducting a brief job interview with a big-time loser named Steven.
 We later discover that Steven is dating (or more likely married to) Shelly’s daughter Becky.
 At the RR Diner (yay, we finally get to see the diner again!), Becky shows up to drop off a bag of bread for the cook and to ask her mom for money.
 Norma chastises Shelly for bailing out Becky and Steven, and I couldn’t help wondering why Shelly is still working at the RR after all these years.
 Maybe she’s a partner in the business by now?
 Regardless, it is sweet and comforting to see Norma and Shelly together again in their smart waitress uniforms.

 Becky goes out to Steven’s car to give him the $72 she squeezed out of her mom.
 He tells Becky that he got ‘great feedback’ from his job interview (a ridiculous spin on a situation if I’ve ever heard one) and then gives her some cocaine, which she snorts off his hand.
 I am aware that sometimes a girl will get involved with the wrong type of guy but Becky seems to have married a TOTAL DUD.
 He’s an unemployed cokehead and it’s sad to see her so entranced by him.
 After tooting it up in the car, they drive off together and we are treated to about a minute of bliss captured on film as the Paris Sisters’ ‘I Love How You Love Me’ blares on the radio and the camera centers on Becky’s joyous face as she loses herself in the music, the drug high, and the love buzz of her pathetic husband.
 No one can capture a beautiful young woman on film quite like David Lynch.
 This scene is enthralling and bursting with life and please please please let Twin Peaks: The Return go on forever, because I can’t imagine trying to enjoy other television shows after I’ve seen this one.